-If you love pickled red onions, you’ve got to try this quick and easy recipe – just 5 minutes of active time.
+Quick Pickled Red Onions - just 5 minutes of active time.
 Many pickled onion recipes call for sugar, but these are honey sweetened, giving them an extra depth of flavor.

 I started with a simple recipe from Bon Appétit and swapped in honey for sugar.
 I also increased the pickling time to overnight instead of just an hour, giving the onions plenty of time to soften and soak up all that delicious tangy sweetness.
 To make these, you don't even need to turn on the stove.
 Just whisk the brine together and pour over thinly sliced red onion, cover and marinate overnight.
-You'll have delicious pickled red onions to use in everything for up to two weeks, but good luck with them lasting that long.
+You'll have delicious quick pickled red onions to use in everything for up to two weeks, but good luck with them lasting that long!

 - 1 medium red onion thinly sliced and separated into rings